 What You’re Recording Matters

-If you’re recording ambience, you’d want to use a omni patterned microphone.
+If you’re recording ambiance, you’d want to use a Omni patterned microphone.
 If you’re recording sounds with sharp transients, you’d use a small diaphragm condenser microphone.

 If you’re recording VO, you wouldn’t use a small condenser mic, you go for the large diaphragm.
 It’ll sound much better.

 Don’t get caught up in the more money = better quality.
-It makes no sense to spend top dollar on for a microphone if you won’t be recording in a top dollar environment with top notch gear.
+It makes no sense to spend top dollar on a microphone if you won’t be recording in a top-dollar environment with top-notch gear.

 Rode, Audio Technica, AKG..Do Brands Matter?

 To an extent.
-Some brands are known for making great sounding equipment others are known for just the opposite.
-Then you have brands who are known for creating quality gear at cheap prices.
+Some brands are known for making great-sounding equipment others are known for just the opposite.
+Then you have brands that are known for creating quality gear at cheap prices.